 Music Scholarships are awarded each year to candidates showing special promise in music.
-A Music Scholarship of up to 50% of annual fees may be awarded each year to an outstanding candidate.
 Music Exhibitions provide free tuition in one instrument.
 This free tuition remains throughout a pupil’s time at Haberdashers’, although it is subject to annual review.
 Music Exhibitions are additional to Music Scholarships, however all Music Scholars will also hold a Music Exhibition.

 Music Scholars and Exhibition holders will automatically become involved in a rich music curriculum including study, composition and performance.
 They will also be invited to join a wide range of ensembles in which they will experience music-making of the highest order.
 Parents should apply to the Director of Music who holds auditions for Music Scholarships and Exhibitions, before making recommendations to the Headmaster.

 When contemplating applying for a Music Scholarship or Exhibition, candidates are warmly invited to make an appointment to visit the music department, to meet the music staff and to consider the programme which, as a Scholar, will be available to them.